interactitsoftware/incta/README.md

 Implementing a simple interface will allow you to run your code in a aws lambda container,using the infinite-scaling dynamodb, as persistent storage.

 ## Firts milestone implementation
-- Injecting the domain logic into the lambda handler, simple IoC using the NodejsGlobal interface
+- Injecting whatever domain logic into the lambda handler, simple IoC using the Nodejs Global interface.
+Convention.
 - Decribing the domain entities, in a way, for aarts to know which one are of interest, so we can query over them (I call them refkeys)
-- Typescript async generators allowing for reporting (notifying) over the execution progress
+- Typescript async generators allowing for reporting (notifying clients etc) over the execution progress
 - Mixin patterns for merging / decorating each domain entitiy with necessary dynamo item keys.
 Thanks to [Nickolay Platonov](https://www.bryntum.com/blog/the-mixin-pattern-in-typescript-all-you-need-to-know/)
 - Dynamodb transactional operations, allowing for a domain entity with up to 23 refkeys
 - Queries: Mainly index preloading, implemented with 4 GSI used for describing all domain key properties of interest (currently 2 for string types and 2 of number types)